vincentdasari/challenge/README.md

 - A customer is equally likely to intend to purchase any type of lottery ticket.
 - If the ticket type that a customer intended to purchase is sold out, they will attempt to purchase another type at random.
 - Customers will continue to show up until the machine is empty.
-- All customers will be available at the drawing.
+- All customers will be available at the drawing.  (i.e., the drawing can check all customers for the winners)
 - Each customer can be uniquely identified. (e.g., name or ID)

 ## Drawing